dwillmer/phosphor-messaging/README.md

 **It's also possible to post a message for future processing:**

-The `postMessage` function delivers the messages asynchronously, for processing by the message handler on the next event loop cycle.
+The `postMessage` function delivers the messages asynchronously, for processing by the message handler on the next cycle of the event loop.

 ```typescript
 import { postMessage } from 'phosphor-messaging';